Emily Greenwood

-Emily Greenwood is Professor of the Classics and of Comparative Literature at Harvard University.
-She was formerly professor of Classics and the University Center for Human Values at Princeton University and John M. Musser Professor of Classics and Chair of the Department of Classics at Yale University.
+Emily Greenwood is an American classicist.
+She is a professor of classics and comparative literature at Harvard University.
+She was formerly a professor of classics at the University Center for Human Values at Princeton University and the John M. Musser Professor of Classics and the chair of the department of classics at Yale University.

 Her research focuses on Ancient Greek historiography, particularly Thucydides and Herodotus, the development of History as a genre and a modern critical discipline, and local and transnational black traditions of interpreting Greek and Roman classics.
 Her work explores the appropriation and reinvention of Greco-Roman classical antiquity from the late nineteenth century to the present.

 Early life and education

 Greenwood has been described as "half-British, half-Ugandan, and she was born in the Cayman Islands".

-Greenwood won a merit scholarship to a boarding school, Sevenoaks School.
-She gained her BA, MPhil, and PhD in Classics at the University of Cambridge.
-Her PhD thesis, completed in 2001 and supervised by Professor Paul Cartledge was entitled The Invention of the Critic.
+She won a merit scholarship to a boarding school, Sevenoaks School.
+She gained her B.A., M.Phil., and Ph.D. in classics at the University of Cambridge.
+Her PhD thesis, completed in 2001 and supervised by Professor Paul Cartledge, was entitled The Invention of the Critic.
 The Writer as Critic from Herodotus to Aristotle.